Nelarius/playground/src/manager/README.md

 ## Mesh manager

-Use mesh manager holds OpenGL buffer objects.
+The mesh manager holds OpenGL buffer objects.
 When a mesh file is loaded, the data is sent to the GPU, and the mesh manager retains the object handle to that buffer object.
-The mesh manage ris simple to use.
-Just do
+The mesh manager is simple to use.
+Just do:

 ```cpp
 MeshManager models{};
 // if the cow hasn't yet been loaded, it will be now
 auto cow = models.get( "cow.obj" );
 ```

+By default, the mesh manager contains a unit cube, with the file name of "cube".
+The buffer object of the cube is returned if you try to get a file not in the manager.

 ## Shader manager